Your Passport (must be valid until July of next year) AND extra 2x2 passport photos

 Just to be safe, your basic traveler's pack: anti-diarrheal, analgesic, laxative, bugspray, Neosporin, hand sanitizer.
-China does have medicines (lots of it) and people say they work wonders, so don't go overboard.
+However China does have medicine (lots of it) and people say they work wonders, so don't go overboard.

 Stock up on whatever birth control pills you may take before you leave the country

-If you are particular about brand or size of condoms, feel free to bring your own, although condoms are readily available.
+If you are particular about brands or sizes of condoms, feel free to bring your own, although condoms are readily available.